atlanticchilli/qf-research-feed/preprints/2025/12/arxiv_2512.05156_v2/01_intro.md

 query-relevant information in the answer, whereas SEP measures the thermodynamic cost of the context-to-answer transformation.
 This complementarity suggests that both metrics should be reported together for comprehensive evaluation of LLM outputs.

-#### LLM-as-a-Judge Validation.

-Qualitative evaluation using Claude Sonnet 4.5 showed that LLM judges and ℱS\mathcal{F}\_{S} capture different aspects of answer quality.
-While judges evaluate surface-level criteria
-(coherence, completeness, relevance), ℱS\mathcal{F}\_{S} measures information-theoretic alignment.
-Additional experiments beyond those reported here revealed cases where the two approaches disagreed—including instances where ℱS\mathcal{F}\_{S} correctly identified inferior answers that the LLM judge rated highly due to missed hallucinations.
-We recommend using both as complementary evaluation tools.
+Qualitative evaluation demonstrated that LLM judges and ℱS\mathcal{F}\_{S} capture fundamentally different aspects of answer quality.
+In our detailed example, the LLM judge rated two answers identically (9/10 across all criteria) despite one containing fabricated customer names (a hallucination the judge explicitly identified as a “distinctive phrase”), yet failed to recognize as fabricated content.
+The ℱS\mathcal{F}\_{S} metric correctly assigned a lower score to the hallucinating answer (0.250 vs 0.324), capturing semantic deviation that surface-level evaluation missed.
+This divergence reflects the complementary nature of the two approaches: LLM judges evaluate coherence, completeness, and relevance, while
+ℱS\mathcal{F}\_{S} measures information-theoretic alignment with the source context.
+We recommend using both as complementary evaluation tools, with ℱS\mathcal{F}\_{S} providing particular value for detecting subtle hallucinations that sound plausible but deviate from source material.

 #### Practical Applications and Broader Impact.